chorsystem/middleware/README.md

 ServiceMix acts as the platform for deploying and executing the OSGi Bundles representing the distinct middleware components.

 ServiceMix provides a mechanism to install OSGi Bundles as features.
-The middlware feature.xml is located in the feature folder.
+The middleware feature.xml is located in the *feature* folder.
 Assuming all bundles have been built using Maven the feature can be added in the following way: